africz/colkie/colkie-api/README.md

         - room      - chat rooms hold the messages
         - roomuser  - logged in users to different rooms
         - user      - users of the system

+        use ./dbi colkie-init.sql to import initial database sql file must be exists in colkie-api/sql folder

 ## Logging ##
     Logging system features.